How to Add a Checkbox to a WooCommerce Product Page (2025 Beginner’s Guide)

 This approach allows you to give your customers the flexibility to choose their preferred level of installation.

-How to Show/Hide Additional Fields Based on Checkbox Selection
+How to Show Additional Fields when a Checkbox Is Selected

 Adding a checkbox as a customizer for your products is just the start.
 You can make it more interactive by showing or hiding other fields based on whether the checkbox is selected.
 This can greatly improve the user experience in your WooCommerce store.